 Recess and Snack Time

 Recess for the P1’s first week is also earlier than usual.
-This is to give the children room to get use to the new environment.
-This break time is further broken down into 2 sessions.
-Children in the second recess session will remain in their classroom and their parents were allowed to see them from outside of the classroom.
+This is to give the children room to get used to the new environment.
+This break time is further broken down into two sessions.
+Children in the second recess session will remain in their classroom, and their parents were allowed to see them from outside of the classroom.

 The canteen for the P1 recess was specially set up with boundaries created to prevent parents from joining their children in the canteen.
 There is a buddy system in place, and each child would be accompanied led by a P5 student.
 The older students were responsible for guiding the P1 children to queue up and buy food, wash their hands and go for their toilet break.

 On usual days, recess starts at 9.40 am and lasts for 30 minutes.
 Food costs around $1 to $1.50.
 Large portions (for adults) cost $2.
 But I thought drinks were rather expensive, with a bottle of Meiji milk and a packet of Milo priced at $1 each.
-This doesn’t bother me at this juncture as my son brings a bottle of water to school everyday.
+This price tag doesn’t bother me at this juncture as my son brings a bottle of water to school every day.

-The next break is a 10-minute snack time at 12 noon.
-I read a number of articles and comments from Facebook over the last few days and found complaints of the long school hours with only 1 break in between for the children to refresh themselves.
+The next break is a 10-minute snack time at noon.
+I read some articles and comments on Facebook over the last few days and found complaints of the extended school hours with only one break in between for the children to refresh themselves.
 This apparently differs from school to school.
-In our case, there is another 10-min refreshment break given to the students at their desk since class will end at 1.40 pm.
+In our case, there is another 10-min refreshment break given to the students at their desk since the class will end at 1.40 pm.
 However, no liquid refreshment such as Milo or Milk is allowed.

 This is a pain point.
-Bus ride to school takes 15 mins but my son needs to be at the waiting point by 6.20 am.
+The bus ride to school takes 15 mins, but my son needs to be at the waiting point by 6.20 am.
 Assembling time is 7.20 am.
-This means my child needs to wake up by 5.45 am to prepare for school.
+This means my child needs to wake up at 5.45 am to prepare for school.
 I cannot expect a 7-year-old to get ready within 20 mins.

 Before one week before school started, we tried prepping him with his new schooling schedule.
 We practised sleeping earlier at night, but I couldn’t bear to wake him up at 5.45am one week before school.
 I also drew out a home schedule for him so that he has a better idea of how things will change.
 We brought forward dinner time by 1 hour to 6 pm to ensure that the children have sufficient time to digest their food before sleeping at 9 pm.
 To be consistent, I drew another one for my No.2 too.
 She loves following her ko-ko around and has adjusted her sleeping time earlier by 1 hour to 9 pm.
 I am more than happy with her voluntary adjustment.